unicef/publicgoods-toolkit/community.md

 # Community And Ecosystem

 **KEY RECOMMENDATION**: Communities and ecosystems around open source projects are not all the same.
 Their differences matter in setting correct expectations around likely project dynamics, health, and sustainability.
 With an ecosystem map as background, consider what project archetype might roughly fit the open source project you're evaluating or that you plan to launch.
 Although these maps are inexact approximations that change over time, this is a key level-setting exercise for your team when assessing an open source project or planning to create your own, and it should be periodically revisited.

 **KEY RECOMMENDATION** Diversity among participants making the most resource investments in an open source project indicates stability, resilience and growth potential for most project archetypes.
 Look for diversity in areas like employers of contributors or of vendors providing support services, such as customization, deployment assistance, maintenance and operations, and training.

 **KEY RECOMMENDATION**: To roughly assess the health of an open source project, look at the bug tracker to understand the activity 'vibrancy' around the project.
 The bug tracker, along with other web resources like user forums, should also give you some insight into the diversity of developers and commercial participants.
 Diversity, the growth rate of adoption, and a well structured ability to respond to input are good markers of health and sustainability.
 The level of quality community 'scaffolding' around a project, such as documentation, should also fit what you'd expect for that project's type.
 And lastly, talking to a sample of diverse participants will also give you as sense for how the community is doing.

 **KEY RECOMMENDATION**: Encouraging commercial participation can be useful to a DPG's adoption and sustainability, but take care to foster diverse commercial actors and be wary of creating commerical opportunities that could permit unfair advantage.

 **KEY RECOMMENDATION**: A 'hard fork' of a project to meet your needs should always be a last resort.
 Such an action might be appropriate for a mature open source product in which there is community understanding of and support for your new direction, but this is a costly and fraught thing to do and would require thorough planning and much foresight.

 **KEY RECOMMENDATION**: For you own DPG, consider how you might approach financial sustainability differently across the project's stages.
 Monolithic funding isn't necessarily the answer.
 The types and sources of available funding options might change as a project progresses.

 **KEY RECOMMENDATION**: For you own DPG, consider how you might approach financial sustainability differently across the project's stages.
 Monolithic funding isn't necessarily the answer.
 The types and sources of available funding options might change as a project progresses.

 Understanding how to work with, participate in, and foster a successful open source project is not just a matter of understanding the software at a technical level; it also requires understanding the motivations and interrelationships of the people and organizations who do make up the project.
-While we touch upon some aspects of finding or nurturing a broader DPG supportive ecosystem at the national level in the Introduction [LINK], this module provides guidance on understanding project-level communities and ecosystems.
-The Adoptability module [LINK] provides even more detailed recommendations for putting this understanding into evaluating open source projects, including how to map a project's ecosystem.
+While we touch upon some aspects of finding or nurturing a broader DPG supportive ecosystem at the national level in the Introduction (TBD LINK), this module provides guidance on understanding project-level communities and ecosystems.
+The Adoptability module (TBD LINK) provides even more detailed recommendations for putting this understanding into evaluating open source projects, including how to map a project's ecosystem.

 DPG efforts run on the collective motivations of all of their participants.
 A healthy project often gathers around itself a diverse